 Chances are pretty good you have seen this attractive foliage plant at nursery centers.
 The bright leaves of the Persian shield plant (Strobilanthes dyerianus) are almost better than a flowering specimen since they provide stunning color year around.
 Growing Persian shield requires warm temperatures and sultry humid air.
-It is hardy in United States Department of Agriculture zones 8 to 11, but is more commonly grown indoors or as a summer annual in cooler climates.
+It is hardy in USDA zones 8 to 11, but is more commonly grown indoors or as a summer annual in cooler climates.
 Use Persian shield indoors to brighten up the home and create tropical ambiance with ease of care.

 Persian Shield Plant